RobMUstc/Take-Home-Challenge/README.md

 The mix of chosen features aimed to assess the relevance, completeness and domain-specificity of the student answers.
 After some experimentation, the following features were extracted to train the Random Forest Classifier:

-- Cosine similarity between student and reference answers.
+- **Cosine similarity** between student and reference answers.
 This gives a semantic measure of similarity between both answers.
-- Length difference between student and reference answers.
+- **Length difference** between student and reference answers.
 This gives a measure of completeness of the student's answer.
-- Percentage of specific key words (from the question and reference answer) present in the student's answer.
+- **Keyword matching** (from the reference answer) present in the student's answer.
 This gives a measure of the student's answer addressing key elements in the domain.

 ## Workflow / Results